Phoenix Cinema: The Phoenix (1975–present)

 The cinema took its current name in 1975 when it was purchased and run by the distribution company Contemporary Films and concentrated on independent, foreign and specialist films, as it does today.

 By 1983, audience patterns were changing and Contemporary Films considered that the cinema was no longer economically viable.
 Charles Cooper, owner of Contemporary Films, wanted to sell the cinema and retire.
 Upon his retirement, the fate of the cinema hung very much in the balance.
 In 1983, a property company applied to Barnet Council for planning permission to build an office block on the site occupied by the cinema.
 The Barnet Planning Committee approved the development but the Greater London Council rejected the proposal.
 After the consequent public inquiry in April 1984 permission for the office block was granted.
 Following widespread opposition by local residents (with the patronage of Maureen Lipman) the GLC offered a grant to the Trust to purchase the cinema in June 1985.
 The building and adjoining land were bought by the Trust in December 1985.

 In 1999 an English Heritage review resulted in some thirty cinemas acquiring listed status in recognition of their historic and architectural importance.
 English Heritage recognised the importance of the Phoenix's original 1910 barrel-vaulted ceiling and the 1938 Mollo and Egan decorative wall panels and in 2000 the cinema received a Grade II listing.
 As one of the earliest purpose-built cinemas in the UK and one of even fewer still operating as a cinema, the Phoenix is therefore protected from demolition or damaging alterations.

+In May 2024, during the Gaza war, Ken Loach and Mike Leigh resigned as patrons of the cinema in protest at its hosting of the Seret Film Festival, an Israeli state-sponsored cinema festival.

 Phoenix Cinema Trust

-Francis Coleman, who was prominent in the campaign to save the Phoenix, was the Trust's first Chair. and the current chair is James Kessler QC.
+Francis Coleman, who was prominent in the campaign to save the Phoenix, was the Trust's first Chair.
+The current chair is Alison Gold.

 In addition to a full programme of screenings, the Trust carries on educational and community work including Kids Club (an activity for 5- to 10-year-olds, followed by a film screening); Toddler Time (an activity followed by a 30-minute screening of an animation suitable for 2- to 4-year-olds); Bringing up Baby (enabling parents and carers to enjoy the latest releases with their babies of up to a year old); Film studies programme; Cinememories (free dementia friendly screenings supported by a grant from The Mercer's Company); school screenings, holiday workshops and charity screenings.